-Archibald Blondinet, product of an immaculate conception, is a disgruntled surrealist writer and illustrator with a multi-faceted split personality known by most ventriloquists for tormenting the sensical part of the brain with the whimsical precision of an epileptic mongoose hoping from tree to tree.
+Archibald Blondinet, the product of an immaculate conception, is a surrealist writer and artist with a multi-faceted split personality known by most ventriloquists for tormenting the sensical part of the brain with the whimsical precision of an epileptic mongoose hopping from tree to tree.

 During his adolescence in the Helvetic meadows of his childhood, he developed a special affection for rhymes of the concrete operas illuminating his synapses with delightful multisyllabic neons.
 His relationship with the luminous prose solidified with the discovery of the English language in London, where he had gone to lose his marbles.

 He has since relocated to the country of the ascending solar star and dedicates every one of his seconds of silence to the thirst-quenching cause.
-Switching between writing and illustrating the most absurd oxymorons, he savours every head-scratching word pairings and eccentric parables like a bipolar marshmallow on a drifting dingy boat.
+Switching between writing and illustrating the most absurd oxymorons, he savours every head-scratching word pairing and eccentric parable like a bipolar marshmallow on a drifting dingy boat.